-Because it is in the form of a gas, H2S cannot be collected in a sample bottle for laboratory analysis.
+Because it is in the form of a gas, H2S cannot be collected in a sample bottle for laboratory water analysis.
 Therefore its presence must be reported when a sample is submitted for a treatment recommendation.

 The Airregen aeration tank naturally mixes air and filter media with water to precipitate iron, manganese, and sulfur odor.